American Bresse Chickens

 American Bresse

 The first French Bresse chicken imports arrived in the United States in 2011.
-Legal controls around the use of the name "Bresse" outside of the tiny Bresse region in France necessitated modifications to the breed name in North America.
-Here, the breed is currently called American Bresse.
+Legal controls around the use of the name "Bresse" outside of the tiny Bresse valley in France necessitated modifications to the breed name in North America.
+Here, the breed is called American Bresse.
 They are virtually identical genetically to Bresse chickens in France.

 There is much more breed history and details on the French Bresse Chicken History page.